MCLL Faculty and Staff

 Clary Loisel Professor, SpanishEmail: email@example.com

 As a Full Professor of Spanish language, literature, and film, I specialize in gender issues in contemporary Mexican narrative and theater.
 The major themes of most of my upper-division classes address human rights issues.
 Since 2001, I have directed seven study abroad programs (five to Mexico and two to Chile).
 I also teach Latin American Studies and in 2014 attended classes in Portuguese at the Instituto Brasil-Estados Unidos in Rio de Janeiro, Brazil, where I completed the equivalent of a BA in Portuguese from the University of Florida.
 One of my next publications will be an anthology of Brazilian LGBT literature translated into English.
-I received a Fulbright Scholarship and will spend fall 2017 teaching at the Universidade de Minas Gerais in Belo Horizonte, Brazil.
+I received a Fulbright Scholarship and spent fall 2017 teaching two upper-division human rights courses (in Spanish) at the Universidade Federal de Minas Gerais in Belo Horizonte, Brazil.

 Pablo E. Requena Assistant Professor, SpanishEmail: firstname.lastname@example.org